doctrine/doctrine-website/source/contribute.rst

     $nonObviousYetVeryGoodReason
     Fixes #42

+Wrap the lines in the commit body at 72 chars to make commits easier to read in different tools.

 There are already a few articles (or even single purpose websites) about this in case you want to read more about this: